electraone/datafiles/README.md

 ## Electra User Guide
 The [Electra User Guide](https://docs.google.com/document/d/1KDwv20wwwJdlct1m_r8IaG3PLbulb8RHOebviEDO6mM/edit?usp=sharing) is available at Google Docs.
-The User Guide is still under developmen t, feel free to attach your comments and questions to it.
+The User Guide is still under development, feel free to attach your comments and questions to it.
 We are updating it on regular basis as new features are added.

 ## Firmware updates
-Electra's firmware is under development.
 We publish releases of new firmware on regular basis.
 We made the update procedure very simple to encourage users to update their firmware frequently.
 The new firmware releases consists of both: new features and bug fixes.

 ![image](https://github.com/martinpavlas/electra.one/raw/master/docs/ElectraOneConsole.png)

-The Firmware is uploaded to electra with Electra One Console application.
+The firmware is uploaded to Electra with an Electra One Console application.
 The application allows users to easily upload firmware to Electra.
+The update is a very simple and fast procedure.

-It also displays Electra's internal log messages in real-time.
-This is meant to give you a chance to share information about your Electra in case of problems.
+The application also displays Electra's internal log messages in real-time.
+This is meant to give you a chance to share information about your Electra in case of problems and to help you when writing more complex SysEx templates and SysEx patch parsers.

 The description of how to update Electra firmware is available at [Firmware Update Guide](https://github.com/martinpavlas/electra.one/wiki/Updating-firmware).